 "You couldn't keep the Queen Mother out of Chelsea – she loved it!," she said.
 "She used to be driven around in a golf buggy and would ask her driver to stop near me so we could chat about my flowers."
 She added: "I've met Prince Charles and the Queen – who loves gardens so she's keen to chat."

-Carol's latest venture, Channel 5's Gardening, began earlier this year with its first series, providing expert knowledge and tips on how to keep your outdoor space in pristine condition, even if you're new to the hobby.
+Carol's latest venture, Channel 5's Gardening, began in 2020 with its first series, providing expert knowledge and tips on how to keep your outdoor space in pristine condition, even if you're new to the hobby.

 Carol Klein gardening show returns for series two